boxingbeetle/softfab/src/softfab/docs/concepts/semiauto/contents.md

 # Semi-automatic Testing

 Ideally, all build and test tasks in your factory run fully automatic.
 However, there are situations in which it is too difficult or too costly to automate a certain task.
 In those situations, it is often still possible to automate most of the task, so you can save time compared to doing everything manually.
-This document describes two strategies for tasks that cannot be fully automated.

-The are two strategies for semi-automating tasks that cannot be fully automated:
+SoftFab offers two strategies for semi-automating tasks that cannot be fully automated:

 <a href="#postponed">Postponed Inspection</a>
 : This strategy is applicable if the execution of the task can be fully automated, but a human is required to tell whether the task has passed or failed.
 Execution can run unattended, but the results of the execution have to be inspected afterwards.